220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 ## Data Manipulation Language (DML):

 -   Used to change data inside of the database
--   Often refered to as the CRUD operations (Create, Read, Update, Delete)
+-   Often referred to as the CRUD operations (Create, Read, Update, Delete)
     -   This is the theoretical construct of what you should be able to do with data in a table
 -   Syntax/Keywords for the DML:
     -   INSERT : used to add new data into a table